Simultaneous Optimal Transport

 \section{Existence, inequalities, and examples}

-In the study of SOT and its structure, the Radon-Nikodym derivatives of $\bmu,\bnu$ with respect to $\mub,\nub$ play a crucial role.
+In the study of SOT and its structure, the Radon--Nikodym derivatives of $\bmu,\bnu$ with respect to $\mub,\nub$ play a crucial role.
 For this reason, we recall \eqref{mubnub} and introduce the shorthand notation We also denote by $\mm$ and $\nn$ the laws of $\bmu'$ under $\mub$ and of $\bnu'$ under $\nub$.
 Note that both $\mm$ and $\nn$ are probability measures on $\R^d$.